Picking the Best Color for Your Tesla: Popular Choices

 If you’re still unsure of which color to choose, consider going for a test drive to see the colors in person and make your decision based on your personal taste!

-Process and costs of repainting a Tesla
+The Process of Repainting a Tesla

 Repainting a Tesla can be a costly and involved process.
 If a customer changes their mind about the color or if the paint is damaged, they can either take their vehicle to a Tesla-approved body shop or contact Tesla’s service department.